aktos-io/aecad/README.md

 ### PCB editor
 - A complete graphics editor (including align tool, rulers, etc.)
-- Component based approach: You will be able to re-use your existing PCB drawings
+- Component based approach:
+  - You will be able to re-use your existing PCB drawings for a schematic component (as if they are [castellated circuits](https://user-images.githubusercontent.com/6639874/34306391-e57154d0-e753-11e7-8079-a435ea0059cb.png)).
   - Multiple association of PCB drawings for the same schematic: You may draw more than one PCB for the same schematic.
 You will be able to use any of them, or create a new design.
+For example, you may define PCB layouts for the same schematic for single sided PCB placement, for double sided PCB placement, for 4 layer setup, etc... over time and use any of them later on.

 - Inherit from Kicad:
   - [Push and shove routing](https://www.youtube.com/watch?v=kzro0Jc70xI)
   - Net classes